Cole-s-Personal-Organization/Pente/DanDevDocs.md

 ## Your Starting Point (12/23)
 The code I have written so far is very much still in a skeleton stage so reading too much into the stuff I have currently written may confuse you just as much as it has me confused. **The main thing to know** is that I will be following a MVC(Model View Controller) design pattern.

+File to work on:

+        PenteModel.py

+Class to work on:

+        PenteGameModel

 [Link](https://www.geeksforgeeks.org/mvc-design-pattern/) to an article about it.